Emotional Support Animals: What Property Managers Should Know

 • Guiding those with visual impairments

-• Performing other basic tasks
+• Performing other basic tasks (e.g., getting the newspaper)

 Service animals can go virtually anywhere with their human, without restriction.
 Of course, it is illegal to disguise an emotional support animal as a service animal.